davechurchill/COMP4300_Project/Project Specification/README.md

 ## Project GitHub URL Submission

 As soon as you have formed a group for the project and created a GitHub repo, please submit your group GitHub repo URL to the `Group GitHub Repo URL` assignment folder on D2L.
 This must be done before the due date of the Project Proposal.
+All due dates are specified in the folder name in repo root directory.

 ## Marking Scheme